fbeline/rooster/README.md

 #Running the server

-Create a module similar to the following one:
+Create a `app` module as the following one:
+*ps: The name for the starter module is a convention, if the `app` module doesn't exists the server will not start.*

 	-module(app).
 	-include_lib("rooster/include/rooster.hrl").